-With less than one year to go, most public banks appear to still be in the formative stages of implementing new nationwide accounting rule, while at the same time trying to assess its impact on their consolidated financial statements.
+With less than one year to go, most public banks appear to still be in the formative stages of implementing a new nationwide accounting rule, while at the same time trying to assess its impact on their consolidated financial statements.

 Banks currently recognize their loan losses through an incurred model, meaning some type of event likely occurred that impaired the loan and caused it to lose value.
 The bank reflects this on their financial statements after such an event occurs.